michaelnmmeyer/dharma/views/documentation.md

 &lt;/TEI>
 </pre>

+## Bibliography

+For referencing bibliographic entries, as in `<ptr target="bib:Nakacami1972_01"/>`, you should use the entries' short title as key.
+Tags were used at some point, despite what the guide says, but this is no longer possible.

+Plenty of short titles are not unique in the bibliography, because Zotero does not treat them as unique.
+Thus, it is possible that the short title you are using refers to several entries.
+If this happens, the text display will show that.

 ## Hyphenation

 I add hyphenation break points to the text within `<div type="edition">`.
 This is mostly useful for texts that contain long compounds, etc. without editorial hyphens.

 This is done very roughly.
-Soft hyphens are added after groups of vowels, so that the text reflows on syllables.
+Soft hyphens U+00AD are added after groups of vowels, so that the text reflows on syllables.
 This is only done for relatively long pieces of text.
 If a piece of text already contains one or more soft hyphens, I assume it is manually hyphenated and do not attempt to hyphenate it.

 ## `@xml:lang`